Draft Meeting Minutes for September 10, 2021

 Mitch Gilbert from FUS reviewed the following items from the report:

 - The water usage for the current month and the previous month were presented for comparison.
-It was noted that there is never a shortage of water, just an overage.
-Mr. Gilbert stated that he will prepare a proposal for an inexpensive way to control the water flow. ???
+It was noted that there is never a shortage of water, just an overage which causes the holding tank to overflow.
+Mr. Gilbert stated that he will prepare a proposal for an inexpensive way to control the water flow and prevent the tank from overflowing.

 - Mr. Gilbert discussed needed upgrades to the fire irrigation pump at the old fire station.
 Also, an upgrade is needed for the panels at lift stations 4 and 6.
 He will get estimates for the upgrades at the pump stations and lift stations and present it to the Board.

-- Mr. Gilbert discussed the preventive maintenance performed and also conducted health and safety checks.
+- Mr. Gilbert discussed the preventive maintenance that has been performed and also has conducted health and safety checks.

 B. Water Meter Changeout Program Update